 - If you don’t want or have to make this dish completely added sugar-free, adjust the sweetness level to your taste by using any vegan sweetener of your choice and omit the dates.

-- The chutney can be kept in the fridge for up to a month and in the freezer for at least 6 months.
+- The chutney can be frozen for at least 6 months.

 - Try swapping out the mango for another fruit for a totally new chutney.
 For example, you can try peaches, pears, apricots, apples, nectarines and so much more.